manojkarthick/git-trend/README.md

 ```shell
 $ pip install git-trend
 ```
 **NOTE**: Support for Python 2 is no longer available.
-For best experience, please use a terminal with unicode support for best results.
+For best experience, please use a terminal with unicode support.

 ### Options